USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/index.md

      Key-difference: "The command line is a specific part of the CLI environment."
      Examples: "Usually preceded by a prompt, e.g., <code>user@host:~$</code> in Unix/Linux or <code>C:\\></code> in Windows."

-objective: "The fundamentals of the Command Line Interface (CLI) including its key components: the terminal interface and the Unix shell."
+objectives: "The fundamentals of the Command Line Interface (CLI) including its key components: the terminal interface and the Unix shell."

-overview:
+overview: [objectives, nomenclature]
-  nomenclature: terms
 ---

 ## Overview